colory-games/UEPlugin-ShortcutAsset/README.md

 # Unreal Engine Plugin: Shortcut Asset

-**Shortcut Asset** is an Unreal Engine plugin that adds asset to link another asset or a directory with the shortcut asset.
+**Shortcut Asset** is an Unreal Engine plugin that adds asset to open a linked asset/directory with the shortcut asset.
 This works like a shortcut file in Windows/macOS or a symbolic link in Linux.

 ![Shortcut Asset Thumbnail](docs/images/shortcut_asset_thumbnail.png)

-Unreal Engine supports the Collections and Favourites feature to link assets/directories with more accessibility.
+Unreal Engine supports the Collections and Favourites feature to open assets/directories with more accessibility.
 However, these features aggregate the access points, which does not allows you to manage assets flexibly.
 By using this plugin, you can realize a flexible access points.